yogesh8177/follow-me-game/README.md

 - Improve the UX for client and server!

-- Edge cases where a client receives an already `expired instruction`.
-We do have `timeStamp` value for each instruction, we may validate using `timeStamp` on client to see if received instruction is already expired or not.
+- Edge cases like where a client receives an already `expired instruction`.
+We do have `timeStamp` value for each instruction, we may validate using `timeStamp` on the client to see if received instruction is already expired or not.
 All other edge cases similar to these needs to be handled.